bchcohenlab/academic-kickstart/content/authors/roshan-mathur/_index.md

 ---
 # Display name
-title: "Ayesha Imran"
+title: "Roshan Mathur"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "ayesha-imran"
+- Name "Roshan Mathur"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Undergraduate Research Assistant
+role: Undergraduate Research Intern

 # Organizations/Affiliations
 organizations:
+- name: Texas A&M University
+  url: ""
-- name: Boston Children's Hospital
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)